 Agriculture is the largest contributor to the local economy, but does not dominate as much as in the other two local municipalities.

-The Petra Diamond Mines due operational losses incurred has resolved to move into care and maintenance and the net effect was loss of jobs that invariably will impact negatively on the revenue base of the municipality.
+The very sought after products of the Petra Diamond Mines contribute the major part to the local economy.
 The farming industry varies throughout the region.
-The irrigation scheme of Jacobsdal produce crops such as grapes, potatoes, maize, wheat, Lucerne and groundnut.
+The irrigation scheme of Jacobsdal produce crops such as grapes, potatoes, maize, wheat, lucern and groundnut.
 Cattle and sheep farming dominate farming practice in Luckhoff and Koffiefontein.
 Luckhoff is well known for its Merino sheep.
 In Petrusburg mixed farming pays the rent, with sheep farming as the main activity and potatoes and maize as the main crops.
 Other crops such as sunflowers and corn are also produced.
 In Oppermansgronde vineyards produce a major income for the town.

 Letsemeng Municipality as a whole does not have industries that would ensure employment of our people.
 It is an agricultural area wherein the Government has really showed support in emerging farms for livestock farming, irrigation and other projects related to agriculture.
 The challenge existing is that this emerging farmers remains emerging forever and this blocks the cycle as it should be completed in terms of growing and giving way and contributing largely on the economy of the country.

 The department of Agriculture has started a mentorship programme that would assist the farmers in the long run.
 There is abundance of water in Jacobsdal area and on the irony; Petrusburg does not have a reliable water source.